 Speech, physical and occupational therapy services are available to students who qualify.
 Children are eligible for free early childhood special education services when developmental delays are identified through a diagnostic evaluation.
 Classes are located at all three early childhood centers with half day programming available 3 or 4 days per week.
 Transportation is provided.

 Title classes are available five days a week at Central Early Childhood, West Early Childhood, Arrowpoint Elementary, Granneman Elementary, Keeven Elementary, Larimore Elementary, Townsend Elementary, and Twillman Elementary.
-There are half day classes for three year olds and full day programs for four year olds by referral only.
+There are half day classes for three year olds and four year olds by referral only.
 Transportation is not provided.

 Typical Pre-School Lottery